forgotten-pillar/fp-notes/content/doctrine/the-father/shema-israel.md

 > 33. And to love ***him*** with all the heart, and with all the understanding, and with all the soul, and with all the strength, and to love his neighbour as himself, is more than all whole burnt offerings and sacrifices.
 > 34. And when Jesus saw that **he answered discreetly**, he said unto him, Thou art not far from the kingdom of God.
 And no man after that durst ask him any question.

 The response which the scribe gave to Jesus was a discreet answer.
 Which means that his interpretation of [Deuteronomy 6:4-5](https://www.biblegateway.com/passage/?search=Deuteronomy+6.4-5&version=KJV) was correct!
 Jesus said the truth: for there is *one God*; and there is *none other but he*.
 There are no more than one, and there are no other than that particular one.
 Who is He?
-He is the Father - [[The God of the Jews|the God of the Jews]].
+He is the Father - [[god-of-jews|the God of the Jews]].

 Jesus' application of Deuteronomy 6: